Lumi-supercomputer/lumi-userguide/docs/development/index.md

 # Overview

-This section of the documentation aims to help the users that wants to compile, develop and optimize their code on LUMI.
+This part of the documentation aims to help the users who want to compile, develop and optimize their code on LUMI.
 It contains information on how to compile, debug and profile your application.